 - We cannot accommodate requests for specific colors.

 - Files will be printed as is.

-- Please allow 1–2 weeks for your file to be printed.
+- Please allow up to two weeks for your file to be printed.

 - You will be notified by phone or email when your print is complete.
-We will hold print jobs at the Tech Help Desk for 7 days.
+We will hold print jobs at the Tech Help Desk for seven days.

 - The library is not responsible for failed 3D prints, although we will do our best to assist in completing successful 3D prints.

 - The library reserves the right to refuse any 3D print request.

 The library’s 3D printer may not be used to create weapons or materials that:

 - Are prohibited by local, state, or federal law.

 - Are unsafe, harmful, dangerous, or that pose an immediate threat to the well-being of others.